 - Get rid of that extra refrigerator or freezer.
 It could be adding more than $100 to your electric bill every year.

 Remember rebates!
-Many utilities offer various rebate options for the purchase of energy efficient appliances.
-For more information, visit the Energy efficiency web pages.
+Many utilities offer various rebate options for the purchase of energy-efficient appliances.

 Buy wind power

 One way you can make a difference is by buying renewable energy, such as wind power.
 Wind power production emits no air pollutants.
 Minnesota, especially southwestern Minnesota, has some of the best wind resources in the nation.

 Under the following programs, wind power purchased is not transferred directly to your home.
 Instead, the additional surcharge is used to offset costs associated with developing and generating electricity from wind and other renewable sources.

 For more information on clean energy, visit the Minnesota Department of Commerce's website.